Gentle Seasonal Living: Aligning with Nature’s Rhythms

 Simple ways to live seasonally in spring

 - Spring Cleaning!
 Declutter and deep clean your space.
-Purge all the clutter you’ve accumulated from resting and staying indoors all winter.
+Purge all the clutter you’ve accumulated from resting and staying indoors all winter, and open the windows and let the fresh air in.

 - Spring is also a great time for cleansing and detoxing.
 Support your immune system with fresh greens, citrus fruits, and water-rich foods.

-- Begin a gentle skincare routine and introduce essential oils like lemon or peppermint.
+- Freshen up your skincare routine by introducing essential oils like lemon or peppermint.

-- Spend time in nature and ground yourself.
+- Now that the weather is getting warmer, spend time in nature and ground yourself.

 Spring invites us to set gentle intentions for the coming year, making it a wonderful time to revisit your goals, make a seasonal living list, and reconnect with a sense of balance and purpose.